bookofproofs/bookofproofs.github.io/_sources/history/19th-century/fekete.md

 7. Established the Fekete Center for Research in Mathematics at the Hebrew University of Jerusalem.
 8. Developed a revolutionary new method of representing mathematical solutions in the form of a curved surface.

 Born 19 July 1886, Zenta, Bácska, Austria-Hungary (now Senta, Serbia).
-Died 13 May1957, Jerusalem, Israel.
+Died 13 May 1957, Jerusalem, Israel.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Fekete/)